Updated June 2020

 All maternal mortality and morbidity data in the United States report the same thing: black women die in disproportionately high numbers when compared to non-Hispanic white women.
 In fact, black women are four times more likely to die during or after childbirth than white women.
 One of the biggest statistics is black women — no matter socioeconomic status, education, lifestyle and access to health care — still die in larger numbers from maternal health complications.

 The United States is the only developed country where the maternal mortality rate is increasing.
 Black women bear the largest brunt of this increase as they succumb to maternal health complications in the largest numbers.
-National organizations and regional birth centers have emerged to save more black mothers’ lives, especially in a climate where the most money is spent on health care than any other country in the world and more and more black women are dying.
+National organizations and regional birth centers have emerged to save more black mothers’ lives, especially in a climate where the most money is spent on health care than any other country in the world and more and more black women still are dying.

 Support and follow these organizations and birth centers that are supporting women’s reproductive health.
 Leave a comment if you own or know of an organization that should be added to this list.

 Ancient Song Doula Services (www.ancientsongdoulaservices.com): Full Spectrum evidence-based doula care organization focused on the doula as preventative care in underserved communities.